DominicBarry/UK-Festival-Analysis/README.md

 # UK-Festival-Analysis
-An analysis of the UK festival market in 2025 &amp; weather
+An analysis of the UK festival market in 2025

 ## Overview
 Brief description of your data analysis project